 Among the many concerns of Ramadan, staying hydrated is our top priority.
 It might not sound like a big deal, but replacing your table salt with Himalayan salt can make a huge difference.
 Since it is produced via natural methods without any harmful chemicals and additives, this particular type of salt is best to keep hydrated and active.

 On a side note, Himalayan salt also goes well with fruit chaat and lemonade.

 Low-Carb Cooking Oil

 Iftars without samosas and other such fried items just feel incomplete.
 While keeping yourself energised with the right is among the many essential things to do during this holy month, we need to make sure that our health isn’t negatively affected, and we stay productive throughout the day.

 Eating a balanced portion of nutrients will help you keep fit and hydrated throughout.
-If you cannot give up on fried items, it is best to replace your regular oil with the one that has low-carb such as olive oil or coconut oil.
+If you cannot give up on fried items, it is best to replace your regular oil with one that has low-carb such as olive oil or coconut oil.
 Since olive oil and coconut oil are costlier than canola in most parts of Pakistan, you should only use it for frying.